BVLC/caffe/docs/index.md

 * [Introductory slides](/caffe-presentation.pdf): slides about the Caffe architecture, *updated 03/14*.
 * [Installation](/installation.html): Instructions on installing Caffe (works on Ubuntu, Red Hat, OS X).
-* [Pre-trained models](/getting_pretrained_models.html): BVLC provides some pre-trained models for non-commercial use.
+* [Pre-trained models](/getting_pretrained_models.html): BVLC provides some pre-trained models for academic / non-commercial use.
 * [Development](/development.html): Guidelines for development and contributing to Caffe.

 ### Examples